OpenNebula/docs/source/administration/references/oned_conf.rst

 -  **arguments**: for the driver executable, usually a probe configuration file, can be an absolute path or relative to ``/etc/one/``.

-For more information on configuring the information and monitoring system and hints to extend it please check the :ref:`information driver configuration guide <img_guide>`.
+For more information on configuring the information and monitoring system and hints to extend it please check the :ref:`information driver configuration guide <devel-im>`.

 Sample configuration: